sajeetharan/SajeeWeb/blog/2019/07/2019-07-01-easily-explore-cosmos-db-rest-apis-with-postman/index.md

 ![](images/5-1.png)

-Next, we need to generate an authorization token and the date in the required format.
-To do that, We need to use o use the Pre-request Script section.
-POSTMAN will run this script before each request, This will be the part we will generate authToken and utcDate parameters.
-Copy and Paste the code to the Pre-Request Script tab.
+Next, we need to generate an authorization token and the current date in the required format.
+To do this, we’ll use the **Pre-request Script** section in Postman.
+This script runs automatically before each request.
+In this step, we’ll generate the `authToken` and `utcDate` parameters.
+Simply copy and paste the following code into the **Pre-request Script** tab:

 https://gist.github.com/sajeetharan/c2c1fbc48bf24e3b321323b34232f5a8